benbrastmckie/ModelChecker/README.md

 The states `a` and `b` are _compatible_ just in case `a.b` is possible.
 A _world state_ is any state that is both possible and includes every compatible state as a part.

-Sentences are assigned _verifier states_ and _falsifier states_ where the both the verifiers and falsifiers are required to be closed under fusion.
+Sentences are assigned _verifier states_ and _falsifier states_ where both the verifiers and falsifiers are required to be closed under fusion.
 A sentence is _true at_ a world state `w` just in case `w` includes a verifier for that sentence as a part and _false at_ `w` just in case `w` includes a falsifier for that sentence as a part.
 In order to ensure that sentence letters have at most one truth-value at each world state, a fusion `a.b` is required to be impossible whenever `a` is verifier for a sentence letter `A` and `b` is a falsifier for `A`.
 Additionally, sentence letters have at least one truth-value at each world state by requiring every possible state to be compatible with either a verifier or falsifier for any sentence letter.